learn-co-curriculum/css-layout-types/README.md

 the element.
 In other words we are not necessarily utilizing all of the screen space.

+### Relative Units

+Relative units allow elements to automatically adjust their size based on UI changes.

-#### Elastic (em)
+#### Ems

-Elastic layouts size elements using (em) ems.
-An em is a typographic unit that describes a the size of a single character, typically the default is 1em = 16 px in size.
+An `em` is a typographic unit that describes a the size of a single character, typically the default is 1em = 16 px in size.

+If a paragraph has a font size of 16px, and we give it a bottom padding of `2em`, we can expect that element will have `32px` (2 x 16px) of cushion underneath.

 > “A pixel is an unscalable dot on a computer screen, whereas an em is a square
 > of its font size.
 Because font sizes vary, the em is a relative unit that